 In Seanan McGuire's Velveteen Vs series, the Princess derives her superpowers from the collective notion of "princess" as held by the little girls of the world.

 The Apprentice Rogue: Deconstructed.
-This story shows what a real life princess could expect; cloistered to preserve her chasity and then married off for political alliance without her input.
+This story shows what a real life princess could expect; cloistered to preserve her chastity and then married off for political alliance without her input.

 Power Rangers Wild Force has Princess Shayla as their mentor.
 No particular plot-relevant reason for her to be a princess.